fommil/fpmortals/manuscript/complete.md

   ...
 ~~~~~~~~

+Rebalancing requires us to classify the scenarios that can occur.

-In the following diagrams, we visualise the `(y, left right)` on the left side
+In the following diagrams, we visualise the `(y, left, right)` on the left side
 of the page, with the rebalanced structure on the right.
-The legend to the
+The legend is:
-symbols is:

 -   filled circles visualise a `Tip`
 -   three columns visualise the `left | value | right` fields of `Bin`
 -   diamonds visualise any `ISet`

-The first case is the trivial case, which is when both the `left` and `right`
+The first scenario is the trivial case, which is when both the `left` and
-are `Tip`.
-In fact we will never encounter this scenario because `left` is never
+`right` are `Tip`.
+In fact we will never encounter this scenario from `.insert`,
-empty when we call `balanceL` from `insert`, but we nevertheless consider it so
+but we hit it in `.delete`
-that the compiler can perform exhaustiveness checking.

 {lang="text"}
 ~~~~~~~~